Skip to main content

 Bachelor of Science

 Thank you for your interest in the UW Department of Electrical & Computer Engineering.
-There are many avenues for admission into our Bachelor of Science in Electrical and Computer Engineering (BSECE) and Bachelor of Science in Electrical Engineering (BSEE) programs.
+There are many avenues for admission into our Bachelor of Science in Electrical and Computer Engineering (BSECE) program.
 Use the information below to help you better understand the process and plan your application.
 Applicants are encouraged to attend a UW ECE information session or prospective student drop-in hours to learn more (see details below).
 If you have questions, contact the UW ECE Advising Office at undergradece@uw.edu.

-Please note that the last cohort of DTC students able to request placement into the BSEE degree program will be for the autumn 2022 placement cycle.
-The final admission cycle to apply for the BSEE will be for the autumn 2023 admission cycle.
-For the autumn 2023 admission cycle, students may only apply to ONE of the majors within the department: 1) BSEE or 2) BSECE.
-After that point, the BSECE will be the only Bachelor of Science degree program available through the department.
+Please note that the last cohort of DTC students able to request placement into the BSEE degree program was for the autumn 2022 placement cycle.
+The final admission cycle to apply for the BSEE was the autumn 2023 admission cycle.

 Admissions Pathways